 FAFSA

-If your family needs help with the FAFSA, stop by the I Know I Can office at 215 North Front Street, Suite 200 between 9am and 3pm Monday through Friday.
+3) Stop by the I Know I Can office at 215 North Front Street, Suite 200 between 9am and 3pm Monday through Friday.
 Walk ins welcome!
-You can also find the I Know I Can Advisor in your high school here.

 FAFSA